alforhad/alforhad.github.io/_pages/about.md

 Welcome to My Homepage!

 I am Md Abdullah Al Forhad, a Ph.D. candidate in Computer Science and Engineering at the [University of North Texas](https://engineering.unt.edu/cse/index.html).
-I conduct research in the [Learning · Language · Vision (LLaVi) Lab](https://llavi-lab.github.io/) under the supervision of [Dr. Weishi Shi](https://engineering.unt.edu/people/weishi-shi.html).
+I conduct research in the [Learning · Language · Vision (LLaVi) Lab](https://llavi-lab.github.io/) under the supervision of [Dr. Weishi Shi](https://scholar.google.com/citations?user=nAPZIPsAAAAJ).

 My research focuses on **Deep Active Learning**, **Continual Lifelong Learning**, and **Multi-modal Learning** with a passion for enhancing AI's adaptability and performance.

 I hold an M.S. in Computer Science from the [University of North Texas](https://engineering.unt.edu/cse/index.html) and a B.S. in Computer Science and Engineering from [East West University](https://www.ewubd.edu/), Dhaka.
 With a deep commitment to innovation and collaboration, I aim to contribute meaningfully to Artificial Intelligence.

 ## Research Interests
-- **Artificial intelligence**
-- **Machine learning**
 - **Active Learning**
 - **Continual Learning**
 - **Multi-modal Learning**
-- **Reinforcement learning**

-Let’s collaborate and innovate together to shape the future of AI!

 ## News